shellytsirulnik/loginShelly/README.md

-  password is invalid(less than 6 chars, doesn't contain both digits and letters). autehntication is done using email and password. in case password is incorrect or user with this email doesnt exist- alert- authentication fails. in case user exists and authentication is successfull, opens a profile page.
+  password is invalid(less than 6 chars, doesn't contain both digits and letters). autehntication is done using email and password. in case password is incorrect or user with this email doesnt exist- alert- authentication fails. in case user exists in db and authentication is successfull, profile page is opened.

 Profile page:
 consists of the user's details that are stored in DB.